People in Need: History

 In Africa and Asia, PIN implements development projects that provide basic human needs and education.
 In several countries like Belarus, Cuba, Moldova, and Ukraine, PIN has supported individuals and groups who advocate for democratic liberty.
 In the Czech Republic PIN concentrates on issues such as the assistance of local Romani living on the peripheries of society, the organisation of cultural activities (the most prominent is the One World Film Festival founded by Igor Blaževič), the distribution of information projects and involvement in political activism.

 PIN has established major projects in Afghanistan (irrigation, local schools), Sri Lanka (since the 2004 earthquake), Pakistan (reconstruction after the 2005 earthquake in Pakistani part of Kashmir), Angola and Ethiopia (construction of schools), Namibia (help for people suffering HIV/AIDS), Romania and Serbia (endorse groups of ethnic Czechs settled there for generations) and several other countries.

-In 2008, missions were implemented by PIN in Myanmar (relief and recovery operations after cyclone Nargis) and the DR Congo (support for victims of rape and sexual violence).
-In 2009 the PIN provided assistance to people in Czech Republic a series of devastating floods.
+In 2008, missions were implemented by PIN in Myanmar (relief and recovery operations after Cyclone Nargis) and the DR Congo (support for victims of rape and sexual violence).
+In 2009 the PIN provided assistance to people in Czech Republic after a series of devastating floods.

 People in Need has operated in Venezuela since 2014 and has been trying to motivate people active in society to remain in the country and continue in their work despite the difficult conditions.
 PIN provides small grants to a number of other NGOs and individuals to support their activities.
 The focus of the projects varies from support of activists operating in deprived areas to support of lawyers defending imprisoned activists.